 Japan’s Crisis Hurts Sales of Hybrid Cars and EVs

-Just when gasoline prices are rising and hybrid cars are again hot sellers, the is making hybrids and new tough to get.
+Just when gasoline prices are rising and cars are again hot sellers, the crisis is making hybrids and new electric cars tough to get.
 Let’s look at the impact on three big sellers of hybrids and electrics.

 Toyota reports that all 13 North American vehicle and engine plants are running normally, although overtime has been curtailed to maintain adequate inventories of parts that come from Japan.
 Toyota now makes 12 different models in North America, including high-volume vehicles such as Camry, Corolla, RAV4, and Lexus RX 350, and nearly 70 percent of all Toyota and Lexus vehicles sold in the U.S. are made in North America.